stcarrez/ada-keystore/README.md

 # Building Ada Keystore

-To build the Ada Keystore you will need the GNAT Ada compiler, either the FSF version available in Debian, FreeBSD systems NetBSD or the AdaCore GNAT Community 2019 edition.
+To build the Ada Keystore you will need the GNAT Ada compiler as well as the [Alire](https://alire.ada.dev/) package manager.

 ## Development Host Installation